orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ],
 ```

-- **disk** - The name of the storage used to store files.
-The entire settings for the storage should be defined in `/config/filesystems.php`.
+- **disk** -  The name of the storage disk that will be used to store the files.
+The disk should be defined in the `/config/filesystems.php` file.

-- **generator** - A class that defines how the uploaded files will be named, in which directories they will be located, and how to avoid duplicating them.
+- **generator** - The generator class that defines how the files will be named, where they will be located in the storage, and how to avoid duplicating them.
+By default, Orchid uses the `\Orchid\Attachment\Engines\Generator` class, which uses a hash of the file's contents to avoid duplicating files.

+You can modify these settings to suit your needs, for example, you can change the disk and generator to customize the way files are handled and stored.

 ## Optimizing Images